DDieterich/ODBCapture/docs/README.md

 ## Why?
 What's the point?

 Existing tools like TOAD, PL/SQL Developer, and SQL\*Developer can create "source code" scripts from an Oracle database.
 They can also create data load scripts from an Oracle database.
-What they cannot do is create a cohesive set of installation scripts that execute from a single "install.sql" script.
+What they cannot do is create a cohesive set of database build scripts that execute from a single "install.sql" script.

 Existing database source code is handled by Liquibase and Flyway which are "diff" engines.
 These "diff" engines simply track changes to a database.
 Rarely is the source code from these "diff" engines ever used to create a database from nothing.
 Typically, the database source code from these "diff" engines require some existing database to get started.

 ### What's different?

 ODBCapture is not a "diff" engine.
-ODBCapture is unique in its ability to create Oracle database installation scripts that can create different "flavors" of Oracle databases from a common set of source code.
-This installation occurs after an initialization to an empty database or PDB.
+ODBCapture is unique in its ability to create Oracle database build scripts that can create different "flavors" of Oracle databases from a common set of source code.

+A database build occurs after an initialization to an empty database or PDB.
 (See the white paper above for more details.)

 * Create Database ...
 * Create Pluggable Database ...
 * Drop Schema ...